Skip to content

 .intercept() is immutable — it returns a new builder with the interceptor added.

-Interceptors can hook into six phases — three core phases (parse, validate, execute) and three lifecycle phases (start, error, shutdown):
+Interceptors can hook into seven phases — four core phases (parse, route, validate, execute) and three lifecycle phases (start, error, shutdown):

 Runs before everything else, wrapping the entire pipeline.
 Only root-level interceptors run during start — subcommand interceptors are not invoked.
 Available in eval() and cli() only (not parse() or run()).